kszenes/kszenes.github.io/_drafts/2024-10-21-Cheatsheet.md

 ```

 This format of documentation only lists the most common commands and doesn't overwhelm the user with every single available option and flag.
-For our example, the fifth line from the excerpt of the `grep` cheat sheet tells us that the `-v` flag can be used to find lines which **don't contain** a search pattern.
+For our example, the fifth line from the above excerpt of the `grep` cheat sheet tells us that the `-v` flag is what we are looking for.

-> Note that this only scratching the surface of what `cht.sh` has to offer, and I encourage the interested reader to consult its [documentation](https://github.com/chubin/cheat.sh?tab=readme-ov-file) for further use cases.
+> Note that this is only scratching the surface of what `cht.sh` has to offer, and I encourage the interested reader to consult its [documentation](https://github.com/chubin/cheat.sh?tab=readme-ov-file) for further use cases.

 # Combining it with `fzf`